Can You Get Both Disability and Unemployment Benefits

 If an individual joins the TWP and works for six months but then is laid off, he or she is entitled to unemployment benefits and may retain his or her SSDI benefits.
 In these instances, people may receive unemployment benefits and SSDI benefits at the same time.

-Minnesota Unemployment and Disability Benefits
+Unemployment and Disability Benefits

-In Minnesota, people who previously worked full time but acquired a disability that prevents them from working full time also may receive both unemployment benefits and SSDI benefits.
+People who previously worked full time but acquired a disability that prevents them from working full time also may receive both unemployment benefits and SSDI benefits.

 If an individual's benefit account is based on past full-time employment but he or she has a verifiable medical restriction that now permits only part-time work, he or she may receive unemployment benefits to make up the difference between full-time and part-time employment.

-Importantly, in 2010, a memorandum from Chief Administrative Law Judge Frank A. Cristaudo stated that the receipt of unemployment benefits does not preclude the receipt of SSDI benefits.
+In 2010, a memorandum from Chief Administrative Law Judge Frank A. Cristaudo stated that the receipt of unemployment benefits does not preclude the receipt of SSDI benefits.
 Instead, whether an SSDI applicant receives unemployment benefits is only one of many factors to consider when determining if he or she is disabled.